Pages

 5. God doesn't care what you do sexually, as long as you love one another.

 The Bible clearly defines marriage as one man and one woman.
 (Genesis 2:24) Sex outside of that arrangement is clearly condemned (1 Corinthians 6:9).
 Nor was Jesus silent on the subject of homosexuality: “On the day that Lot went out of Sodom, it rained fire and sulfur from heaven and destroyed them all.”
-(Luke 17:29) Sodom wasn't destroyed for drunkenness.
+(Luke 17:29) Sodom wasn't destroyed for drunkenness, or gluttony, or running a stop sign.

 6. Jesus was all about peace and love and unconditional acceptance.

 Wrong.
 He condemned prejudice, but he encouraged us to have standards: “Stop judging by the outward appearance, but judge with righteous judgment.”
-(John 7:24) Bible scholars know that the passage in some Bibles about 'let he who is sinless cast the first stone' was added hundreds of years after Jesus died.
+(John 7:24) Any competent Bible scholar can tell you that the passage included in some Bibles about 'let he who is sinless cast the first stone' is counterfeit; it was added hundreds of years after Jesus died.

 7. Nationalism, 'my country right or wrong.'